AleksandrSl/docs/guide/architecture/practice.md

 <details open><summary>Redux client</summary>

-In the most popular case, Logux client use [Redux-style reducers] to **reduce list of action to the state**.
-Reducer is a pure function, which immutable change the state according to this new action:
+In the most popular case, Logux client uses [Redux-style reducers] to **reduce list of action to the state**.
+Reducer is a pure function, which immutably changes the state according to this new action:

 ```js
 function usersReducers (state = { }, action) {